Taxes

 The Town also issues supplementary tax notices throughout the year to capture changes in assessment resulting from property improvements or additions not yet reflected in your current tax bill.

 Tax rates are calculated and set annually as part of the annual budget process.
 Tax rates are established through a by-law passed by Council.
-Read the 2025 Tax Rate By-law online.
+Read the Property Tax By-Law.

 The Town offers several convenient methods to pay property taxes: